Important changes are due to come into force in April 2020, affecting PPR, CGT and lettings relief.

-mportant changes will come into force in April 2020 which relate to tax relief that is due on the sale of property which was previously a taxpayer’s Principle Private Residence “PPR” during any point in the period of its ownership.
+These changes relate to tax relief that is due on the sale of property which was previously a taxpayer’s Principle Private Residence (‘PPR’) during any point in the period of its ownership.

 A property which has been a taxpayer’s PPR and has also been let during the period of ownership can be subject to two different tax reliefs where there is a taxable capital gain arising on the sale of the property:

 - The period of time which relates to PPR is apportioned over the total ownership period (usually in months) and this portion of the gain is exempt from charge to CGT

 - The last 18 months of ownership is always deemed to be a relevant period for PPR, which means this period will always be exempt from CGT.